intuit/truffle-shuffle/README.md

 #### Use Gradle tasks ([ktlint docs](https://ktlint.github.io/)):

  - _./gradlew ktlint_
-    <p> use this command to check the formatting rules are covered </p>
+    <p> Use this command to check the formatting rules are covered </p>
  - _/gradlew ktlintFormat_
-    <p> use this command to re-format code that is not compliant with this project's formatting rules. </p>
+    <p> Use this command to re-format code that is not compliant with this project's formatting rules. </p>

 # Using Truffle Shuffle